National Lampoon's Vacation

-The film was a box-office hit, earning more than $60 million in the U.S. alone with an estimated budget of $15 million, and received positive reviews from critics.
+The film was a box-office hit, earning more than $60 million in the U.S. alone with an estimated budget of $15 million.

-As a result of its success, five sequels have been produced: European Vacation (1985), Christmas Vacation (1989), Vegas Vacation (1997), Christmas Vacation 2 (2003) and Vacation (2015).
+As a result of its success, five sequels have been produced: European Vacation (1985), Christmas Vacation (1989), Vegas Vacation (1997), Christmas Vacation 2 (2003), and Vacation (2015).
 In 2000, readers of Total Film voted it the 46th greatest comedy film of all time.

 Plot

 Clark Griswold, wanting to spend more time with his wife Ellen and children Rusty and Audrey, decides to lead the family on a cross-country expedition from the Chicago suburbs to the southern California amusement park Walley World, billed as "America's Favorite Family Fun Park".
-Ellen wants to fly, but Clark insists on driving, so he can bond with his family.
-He has ordered a new car in preparation for the trip, but the dealer claims that it will not be ready for six weeks.
-Clark is forced to buy the 'Wagon Queen Family Truckster', an ugly, oversized station wagon, after the car he brought to trade in has been hauled away and crushed.
+Ellen wants to fly, but Clark insists on driving so he can bond with his family.
+He has ordered a new car in preparation for the trip, but the dealer claims it will not be ready for six weeks.
+Clark is forced to buy the "Wagon Queen Family Truckster", an ugly, oversized station wagon after the car he traded in has been crushed.

-During the family's travels, they experience numerous mishaps, such as being tagged by vandals in St. Louis, Missouri.
-Clark aggravates a bartender in Dodge City, Kansas and is tantalized on numerous occasions by a beautiful young woman driving a flashy red Ferrari 308 GTS.
+During the family's travels, they experience numerous mishaps, such as being tagged by vandals after taking a wrong turn in St. Louis, Missouri.
+Clark aggravates a bartender in Dodge City, Kansas, and is tantalized on numerous occasions by a beautiful young woman driving a Ferrari 308 GTS.

-They stop in Coolidge, Kansas to visit Ellen's cousin Catherine and her husband Eddie, who foist cranky Aunt Edna and her mean dog Dinky on the Griswolds, asking them to drop her off at her son Norman's home in Phoenix.

-After stopping at a decrepit and dirty campground in South Fork, Colorado for the night, Clark forgets to untie Dinky's leash from the rear bumper before driving off the next morning, killing the dog.
-A motorcycle cop pulls the Griswolds over and angrily lectures Clark over animal cruelty, but accepts Clark's apology.
-Edna learns of her dog's death and becomes more irate with Clark.
-Exiting Colorado, Ellen loses her bag which had her credit cards and Clark reports them as lost.
+The Griswolds stop in Coolidge, Kansas, to visit Ellen's cousin Catherine and her husband Eddie, who foist cranky Aunt Edna and her mean dog Dinky on the Griswolds, asking them to drop her off at her son Norman's home in Phoenix.
+After stopping at a decrepit and dirty campground in South Fork, Colorado, for the night, Clark forgets to untie Dinky's leash from the rear bumper before driving off the following day, killing the dog.
+A motorcycle cop pulls the Griswolds over and angrily lectures Clark over animal cruelty but accepts Clark's apology.
+Edna learns of this and becomes irate with Clark for killing her dog.
+Exiting Colorado, Ellen loses her bag with her credit cards, and Clark reports them as lost.